dougolson/pythonArt/README.md

 Here I added a little spiral and set the length of each increment to a couple of pixels.
 Using all these nested loops is probably a very inefficient way to do this, but it works, and it looks pretty cool:
 ![concentricRays2](concentricRays2.png)

-This bit of code adds a better color generator - this time with control over hue, saturation and value.
+This bit of code adds a better color generator - this time with control over hue, saturation and value:

 	import random
 	import turtle